-Note 2 - INDIRECT COST RATE
+NOTE 2 - INDIRECT COST RATE

 The Uniform Guidance allows an organization to elect a 10% de minimums indirect cost rate.
-During the year ended June 30, 2022, the Organization did not elect to use the allowed 10% indirect cost rate.
+During the year ended June 30, 2023, the Organization did not elect to use the allowed 10% indirect cost rate.

-Note 3 - LOAN/LOAN GUARANTEE OUTSTANDING BALANCES
+NOTE 3 - LOAN/LOAN GUARANTEE OUTSTANDING BALANCES

-The Organization did not have any federal loans or loan guarantees outstanding during the year ended June 30, 2022.
+The Organization did not have any federal loans or loan guarantees outstanding during the year ended June 30, 2023.

-Note 4 - NONCASH ASSISTANCE AND OTHER
+NOTE 4 - NONCASH ASSISTANCE AND OTHER

-The Organization did not receive any noncash assistance of federal funded insurance during the year ended June 30, 2022.
+The Organization did not receive any noncash assistance of federal funded insurance during the year ended June 30, 2023.

-Note 5 - CONTINGENCIES
+NOTE 5 - CONTINGENCIES

 Grant monies received and disbursed by the Organization are for specific purposes and are subject to review by the grantor agencies.
 Such audits may result in requests for reimbursement due to disallowed expenditures.
-At June 30, 2022, the Organization has recorded an accounts payable due to the Florida Department of Children and Families of \$305,172 for disallowed expenditures.
-The Organization also submitted \$60,000 for reimbursement during the year ended June 30, 2022 that was not approved for reimbursement by the Florida Department of Children and Families.
-Both of these amounts have been excluded from the Schedule of Expenditures of Federal Awards for the year ended June 30, 2022.
+At June 30, 2023 and 2022, the Organization has recorded an accounts payable due to the Florida Department of Children and Families of \$0 and \$305,172, respectively, for disallowed expenditures.
+The Organization also submitted \$0 and \$60,000, respectively, for reimbursement during the year ended June 30, 2023 and 2022 that was not approved for reimbursement by the Florida Department of Children and Families.
+Both of these amounts have been excluded from the Schedule of Expenditures of Federal Awards for the year ended June 30, 2023 and 2022.